Daughters of Jacob Bridge

-Located southwest of the bridge are the remains of a Crusader castle known as Chastellet and east of the bridge are the remains of a Mamluk khan (caravanserai).
+Located southwest of the medieval bridge are the remains of a crusader castle known as Chastelet and east of the bridge are the remains of a Mamluk khan (caravanserai).
+The old arched stone bridge marked the northernmost limit of Napoleon's campaign in Syria, and was the site of the Battle of Jisr Benat Yakub during World War I.

-The bridge is now part of Highway 91 and straddles the border between the Galilee and the Golan Heights (which was annexed by Israel in 1981).
+The bridge is now part of the Israeli Highway 91 and straddles the border between the Galilee and the Golan Heights.
 It is of strategic military significance as it is one of the few fixed crossing points over the upper Jordan River that enable access from the Golan Heights to the Upper Galilee.